Birth control: Prevalence

-World map colored according to modern birth control use.
-Each shading level represents a range of six percentage points, with usage less than or equal to:

 Demand for family planning satisfied by modern methods as of 2017.

 Globally, as of 2009, approximately 60% of those who are married and able to have children use birth control.
 How frequently different methods are used varies widely between countries.
 The most common method in the developed world is condoms and oral contraceptives, while in Africa it is oral contraceptives and in Latin America and Asia it is sterilization.
 In the developing world overall, 35% of birth control is via female sterilization, 30% is via IUDs, 12% is via oral contraceptives, 11% is via condoms, and 4% is via male sterilization.

-While less used in the developed countries than the developing world, the number of women using IUDs as of 2007 was more than 180 million.
+While less used in the developed countries than in the developing world, the number of women using IUDs as of 2007 was more than 180 million.
 Avoiding sex when fertile is used by about 3.6% of women of childbearing age, with usage as high as 20% in areas of South America.
 As of 2005, 12% of couples are using a male form of birth control (either condoms or a vasectomy) with higher rates in the developed world.
 Usage of male forms of birth control has decreased between 1985 and 2009.
 Contraceptive use among women in Sub-Saharan Africa has risen from about 5% in 1991 to about 30% in 2006.

 As of 2012, 57% of women of childbearing age want to avoid pregnancy (867 of 1,520 million).
 About 222 million women, however, were not able to access birth control, 53 million of whom were in sub-Saharan Africa and 97 million of whom were in Asia.
 This results in 54 million unplanned pregnancies and nearly 80,000 maternal deaths a year.
 Part of the reason that many women are without birth control is that many countries limit access due to religious or political reasons, while another contributor is poverty.
 Due to restrictive abortion laws in Sub-Saharan Africa, many women turn to unlicensed abortion providers for unintended pregnancy, resulting in about 2–4% obtaining unsafe abortions each year.